Disulfiram For Alcoholism Treatment

 - Comparatively few side effects present themselves if the alcoholic refrains from drinking while on the medication

-- Many years of successful use means that this drug is very well-studied and documented
+- Many years of successful use mean that this drug is very well-studied and documented

 - Will cause adverse impacts when only a small amount of alcohol is consumed, making it a successful deterrent for even mild drinking

-Incorporating disulfiram into an alcohol recovery treatment program produced an abstinence rate of more than 50 percent.
+Incorporating Disulfiram into an alcohol recovery treatment program produced an abstinence rate of more than 50%.

 Individuals who have taken Disulfiram for an average of 20 months have showed the highest rates of abstinence.